DelgshDiagenics/Me/README.md

 - 👋 Hi, I’m @Delgsh, I'm a student at Heinz Nixdorf Vocational College in Essen Germany and I work at Diagenics Group SE in Essen too.
-- 👀 I’m interested in IT, general technology  (:
+- 👀 I’m interested in IT and general technology  (:
 - 🌱 I’m currently learning Julia Language beside improving my C++, Python and Java ( Android Studio ).
 - 📫 How to reach me? -Email: delgshteamdse@gmail.com -IG:<@dlgsh_jan -Discord:dlgsh#0110